ets-labs/python-dependency-injector/docs/introduction/what_is_di.rst

 - **High coupling**.
 If the coupling is high it's like using a superglue or welding.
 No easy way to disassemble.
 - **High cohesion**.
 High cohesion is like using the screws.
 Very easy to disassemble and assemble back or assemble a different way.
-It is an alternative to high coupling.
+It is an opposite to high coupling.

 When the cohesion is high the coupling is low.

-High cohesion brings the flexibility.
+Low coupling and high cohesion bring a flexibility.
 Your code becomes easier to change and test.

 The example
 ~~~~~~~~~~~